lhq5520/Mountify-Commerce/README.md

 # Version 3A: UI/UX Complete Redesign

+## Iuuse:

+Dark mode currently has been disabled since it has been found that font may look tricky at the moment. will work on dark mode later.

 ## Overview

 Completed a comprehensive UI/UX overhaul of the entire e-commerce application, establishing a production-ready design system inspired by premium brands (MyProtein, Verve Coffee, Pure Cycles, Apple).
 The redesign prioritizes visual refinement, smooth interactions, and a cohesive user experience across all pages.